HwWobbe/DefinitiveData-DeltaAlerts/README.md

   * now
 * remove Deferred content to a trailing SymbolsH page that can be reached via quickLinks
   * an alternatative could be to refert to just Numeric titles
-* start identify more Issues only as the emerge.
+* start to identify more Issues only as the emerge.
   * this needs to be added to the formal EdD notes to reinforce Methodology
   * Confirm links to headings in deeper files in this (and other) repos.
 Then remove.
     * improve use of Breadth
+* review and extend the creation of Issues
+  * ...

 ##### -31